cjudd/binary-clock-workshop/sos.md

-# Morse Code
+# SOS

 This is a lab intended to test your ability to control LEDs and look up documentation.
-In this lab, you will create a morse code script incase you are in an immergancy.
+In this lab, you will create a SOS script incase you are in an immergancy.
 Maybe be chased by the disapproving gorilla at the Kalihari.
-The morse code script will blink ...---... or short short short long long long short short short repeat.
+The SOS script will blink ...---... or short short short long long long short short short repeat.

-## Morse Code Challenge
+## SOS Challenge

-Using either the Python interactive shell or a script, use the Gpiozero library and documentation at https://gpiozero.readthedocs.io/en/stable/api_output.html to create a morse code.
+Using either the Python interactive shell or a script, use the Gpiozero library and documentation at https://gpiozero.readthedocs.io/en/stable/api_output.html to create a SOS.
 When you are complete, check your anwser below.
 If you are impatient, you can just continue to the anwser.

-## Morse Code Anwser
+## SOS Anwser

-1. On the Raspberry Pi command-line open a new morse.py file using the nano text editor.
+1. On the Raspberry Pi command-line open a new sos.py file using the nano text editor.
 ```
-nano morse.py
+nano sos.py
 ```
 2. Add the following Python code.
 ```